WebAhead/learn-database-testing/README.md

 module.exports = { getUsers, createUser };
 ```

 Finally extract the query from the `allPosts` handler and export that.

 Now we can refactor our handlers to use the new `model` functions.
 Import your model object and use them in place of the existing queries in your handlers.

+For example:

 ```js
 const model = require("./model");